cristian-5/Spin/Documentation/Types.md

 ### String Type

-Every `String` in Stack is a dynamic array of characters and contains methods and properties as well as attributes meant for string manipulation.
+Every `String` in Spin is a dynamic array of characters and contains methods and properties as well as attributes meant for string manipulation.